 Babies and young children lack the language skills to explain hunger, discomfort or pain, so they cry.
 Most new parents understand the helplessness and frustration of guessing what will calm a crying child.
 When a fever or rash accompanies the cries, feelings of fear can creep in.
 These fears and frustrations are amplified if the hospital visit has language barriers.

 “The families are tense or nervous,” said Noda Lojkar, who has provided Marshallese interpretation services in northwest Arkansas for over six years.
 “When I walk in and say, ‘lo̧kwe’ (‘Hello’ in Marshallese), their face changes.
 They’re more comfortable.”

-Lojkar and Rosalia Laluj are full-time certified Marshallese medical interpreters based at Arkansas Children’s Northwest (ACNW) in Springdale.
-ACNW employs additional part-time interpreters to ensure the Marshallese families can access language services day or night.
+Lojkar and Rosalia Laluj are full-time Marshallese medical interpreters based at Arkansas Children’s Northwest (ACNW) in Springdale.
+Laluj earned her certification in April from the Certification Commission for Healthcare Interpreters.

 According to the U.S. Census Bureau, Arkansas is home to over 15,000 Marshallese – one of the largest concentrations outside of the Republic of the Marshall Islands in the U.S. In the 1980s, the Marshallese began migrating from their island nation to Arkansas, many finding work at the Tyson plant.
 As the community has grown, the needs for services have increased.

 When ACNW opened in 2018, it represented Arkansas Children’s commitment to bringing care closer to home for every child in the state, including the expanding Marshallese population in the northwest region.